HaoDK12/Benchmarking-CRISPR-on-tools/README.md

 ```

 ## Contents
-  - ./Supplementary Data:  Comparison of the prediction results of different tools on six test sets  in our analysis.
+  - ./Supplementary Data:  This folder cointains the collected datasets, the detailed prediction results of different tools, and the performence in test set of two XGBoost models with their tuned parameters.
-  - ./Scripts: custom Python scripts to train our "seq-only model" and "full-features model".
+  - ./bin: custom Python/R scripts to train our two XGBoost models, and perform comparative analysis in detail.

 ## Citation
 Hao Yuan, Chunping Song et al. A comparative analysis of CRISPR-Cas9 editing efficiency prediction tools.
 2024 (Manuscript submitted)